 If you have a photo of the recipient, insert it in the frame before presenting it as a gift.
 Also, cigar boxes can be painted, covered in cloth remnant, lined in felt to make nice jewelry boxes for grown-ups or “treasure boxes” for children.
 Ann N. – Pittsburgh, PA

 A couple of years ago I bought myself a calendar on the markdown table in January.
 It was a very nice large, colorful calendar with pockets for each month.
 I used the pockets to store reminders of upcoming events, schedules and cards I had chosen for someone’s special day.
 It was so useful!
 When the year was over, my calendar was still in good shape.
 I wanted to get a new one, but couldn’t bring myself to pay $14.95!
 I thought about taking a “free” calendar from a local business and covering up the old monthly pages, but it didn’t fit.
-I did find that a sheet of regular copy paper, turned “landscape,” covered the old month’s grid.
+A sheet of regular copy paper, turned “landscape,” covered the old month’s grid.
 So, going to my computer’s home publishing program, I printed out pages for this year.
 I just glued the new pages over the old ones and had a new calendar and kept the pockets that I found so useful!
 It was a cheap craft and didn’t take very long at all.
 My old pocket calendar is still in good shape after 2 years it may be getting another round of pages!
 Michelle Gourley – Jefferson City, TN

 I save cans, bottles, and jars to use as containers for silk flowers.
 I cover them with foil or colored paper and add flowers.
 If I need to weigh them down I use rocks or gravel in the bottom.
 This is especially helpful when I place my flower arrangements on gravesites.
 The added weight keeps them from being blown away by wind gusts.
 Marie Davis – Pendleton, SC

-Shoe Box Crafts
+Shoe Box Crafts to get Organized

 You can use shoeboxes for almost anything!
 The boxes shoes come in are excellent for holding small craft projects, handicrafts, or any small project that has lots of pieces.
 The boxes are sturdy and can easily hold needles, fabrics, embroidery hoops or anything else associated with what you are creating.
 Jennifer D. – Bayard, IA